Richard Vincent, Baron Vincent of Coleshill: Military career

-Vincent was born in Uxbridge, the son of Frederick Vincent and Francis Elizabeth Vincent (née Coleshill).
+Vincent was born in Uxbridge, the son of Frederick Vincent and Frances Elizabeth Vincent (née Coleshill).
 He was educated at Aldenham School in Hertfordshire.
 Vincent joined the British Army, initially in the ranks.
 Still, after attending Mons Officer Cadet School, he was commissioned as a National Service officer with the rank of second lieutenant in the Royal Artillery on 7 July 1951.
 He served with the British Army of the Rhine for the first few years, securing a short service commission in the Regular Army on 16 February 1953.
 Promoted to lieutenant on 13 March 1953 and to captain on 23 August 1958, he became a gunnery staff officer in 1959.
 He was seconded to the Radar Research Establishment in Malvern in 1960 and returned to the British Army of the Rhine as a troop commander in 1962.
 He attended the technical staff course at the Royal Military College of Science at Shrivenham in 1963.
 He attended Staff College, Camberley in 1965, following which he was promoted to major on 23 August 1965 and deployed with the Commonwealth Brigade to Malaysia during the Indonesia–Malaysia confrontation.